kahst/BirdNET-Lite/README.md

 ## Access
 The BirdNET-Pi system can be accessed from any web browser on the same network:
 - http://birdnetpi.local
+- Default Basic Authentication Username: birdnet
+- Password is empty by default.
+Set this in "Tools" > "Settings" > "Advanced Settings"

 ## Uninstallation
 ```